 "The Gods of Olympus" by Giulio Romano, 1528.
 ‘In Defense of the Aesthetic Sense’ and Other Poetry by Gil Hackel The Society July 21, 2016 Beauty, Poetry 2 Comments In Defense of the Aesthetic Sense When lovely melodies arouse and wake My dormant bliss, or true words do the same, Dark, dour-visaged men intrude to claim My bliss is false, awakened by mistake.
 To those who fear sweet strains might make us deaf Or landscapes pierce our eyes until we’re blind, I say, “The sense of beauty lives in mind, Not on the staves beside the treble clef.”
 What’s more, beyond the mind, well past the throat That chants its tune, mellifluous in tone, Another Entity sits on His throne: The only Source of ear and mind and note.
 When wise men—as they’re called—can vainly preach That we may loathe this world, and even should, Although the Lord Himself declared it Good What can I do but find them in the breach?
 Their hate of beauty strikes me as unkind To Him, who made five senses and mind’s sense, And hate is such a piffling, weak defense When sound and bliss seem purposely aligned.
 Let’s seek to beautify our streets and souls, Let’s see and see through harp and pipe and drum, Recalling where they trace their Origin from, And love both painted elms and elm tree boles.
 And when each of our senses has been tried, And when we know the sense of bliss inside, Our mind’s fine sense will be so rarified That we’ll acknowledge Heaven when we’ve died.
 Today the World Gave Me News Today the world gave me news That giving gives without demand, Though hearts may beckon and command, Love heeds no expectation.
 When souls of men are bruised and bent, When beards are grown and clothes are rent, Within the depths of discontentment, And pure perturbation, An ancient stillness, hidden and unknown Resides, much as a ball of yarn unwinds, And though its form unravels Its basic strand comes known.
 I sat alone, in crushing self-defeat Too empty and too tired to want, When like a raindrop, mercy fell on me, Unlikely as a midnight dawn to me; And long I marveled, open mouthed, Although it was no mystery; My brain (by pain) had been distilled Like sour grapes make sparkling wines, I lost, and sought not to be filled, And my emptiness became divine.
 For Love loves those who lack desire And gives to those in time She deigns Humble silence is what She admires, Both in highest pleasures and in numbing pains.
 Gil Hackel began writing poetry at age 8, and along with several classmates was included in the Anthology of Poetry by Young Americans for three years running.
 His university education spans two continents: as an undergraduate student in Creative Writing at San Francisco State University, and as an MA student at Bar Ilan University in Israel.
 He currently resides in Tel Aviv and plans to begin doctoral studies in Literature this fall.
 This is his first publication since grade school.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses james sale July 22, 2016 I really like these poems: the discursive and philosophical nature is extremely well handled in a verse form that could easily descend to bathos, but doesn’t; this is extremely promising poetry.
 Reply Michael Curtis July 22, 2016 Well done.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.